ArgonDesign/alogic/doc/statements.md

     c = 2;
   }

-  // Invalid: Control block must end in a control statement if (a) {
+  // Invalid because control block must end in a control statement if (a) {
     b = p_in_0.read();
     fence;